anthonyshull/kino_live_component/README.md

 ~H"""
 <button class="px-3 py-2 bg-orange-500">Click me!</button>
-""" |> KinoLiveView.component()
+""" |> KinoLiveComponent.component()
 ```

 ## Embedded (coming soon)

 Or, if you have an existing Phoenix application and want to develop components with that applications's styles,
-you can add KinoLiveView to your application's router.
+you can add KinoLiveComponent to your application's router.